How to look for records of... Court of King’s Bench records 1200-1702

 5. Plea rolls and subsidiary rolls

 The plea rolls, traditionally called Coram Rege rolls in KB 27 contain the records of proceedings for each case for a given term.
 They are in formulaic Latin with many abbreviations for stock procedural phrases.
+You can search the KB 27 rolls online up to the year 1690 at the Anglo-American Legal Tradition website.

 - a pleas side roll